 Not enough exercise

 Being physically active is good for your heart and brain.
-People who are NOT active have double the risk of heart disease and stroke as well as increased risk of diabetes, cancer and dementia.
+People who are not active have double the risk of heart disease and stroke as well as increased risk of diabetes, cancer and dementia.
 Being active helps your heart, brain, muscles, bones and mood.

 Exercise is one of the most important things you can do for your health.
 No matter what your state of health, there is something you can do to stay active.
 Learn more about getting active.